Why Glimpsing Beyond the Veil?

 But life didn’t get instantly better.
 In fact, it got worse!
 I had married an atheist and all of our children were atheists.
 I was in a house full of atheists!
 I didn’t know what to do.
 So, you can imagine the struggles and heartaches I endured in addition to the constant battles of faith.
 Yet, through it all, God never left me.

 I am also happy to report that during the past twenty years since I found the Lord (or He found me!), my husband is saved and all of our children but one have made commitments to the Lord and have been baptized.
-My marriage is better than I could have ever imagined it could be, and though we still have struggles with wandering kids and jobs and family and life in general, one thing I willingly shout from the rooftops: God is real.
+I still have struggles with wandering kids and jobs and family and life in general, but one thing I willingly shout from the rooftops: God is real.
 He loves you more than you could ever imagine.
 And He is faithful!